 Any motor vehicle accident can in a split-second, result in serious brain, spinal order or extremity injuries that are catastrophic in nature.
 Determining whether injuries are deemed to be catastrophic is complicated and is often disputed by insurers.
 A combination of factors including physical, cognitive and psychological injuries are often considered determine the degree of impairment.
 Insurers will often hire their own independent doctors to assess your injuries with the foresight of finding grounds to deny that the injuries meet the legal criteria to qualify as a catastrophic impairment.

-At Grillo Barristers, we understand that the importance of securing quality of care for people catastrophically injured in car accidents, while prosecuting their claims against their accident benefits insurer and the at fault motorist’s insurer, to the full extent of the law.
+At Grillo Law, we understand that the importance of securing quality of care for people catastrophically injured in car accidents, while prosecuting their claims against their accident benefits insurer and the at fault motorist’s insurer, to the full extent of the law.
 We have a team of experienced medical professionals and healthcare providers who can provide access to specialized round-the-clock attendant care services.
 Our medical experts can also review your claim and prepare responding reports that fairly and accurately reflect on your injuries and impairments.

 Investigating Accidents – Getting Access to Records